numtel/meteor-mysql/getting_started.md

 Publish a select statement, specifying when to refresh the query.
 By utilizing triggers and a highly optimized update table, polling queries are very simple and run quickly.

+> This tutorial displays how to utilize the update table transmission method.
+See the readme about using the Binary log transmission method for a more robust solution.

 ```javascript
 // On the server